erkyrath/quixe/README.txt

 - 2.1.2 (###, 2015)
   - Added basic WAI-ARIA support to buffer windows.
+    Fixed a bug where setting a graphics window's color and then clearing it (in the same turn) would fail.

 - 2.1.1 (June 13, 2015)
   - Restructured generated JS code for better optimization in modern